numpy/numpy/README.md

 We also have a biweekly community call, details of which are announced on the mailing list.
 You are very welcome to join.

+If you are new to contributing to open source, [this guide](https://opensource.guide/how-to-contribute/) helps explain why, what, and how to successfully get involved.